airsquared/blobsaver/README.md

 - Read both the apnonce and generator on unjailbroken and jailbroken devices, in addition to other device information such as ECID
 - Store an unlimited number of devices
-- Save blobs for beta versions
+- Save blobs for beta versions without specifying a URL and in the background
-- No need to download entire .ipsw for beta versions (just specify link)
 - Save blobs to TSS Saver and SHSH Host as well with one click

 ## Feedback